SERG-Delft/serg-delft.github.io/vacancies/testds.md

 The TU Delft Software Engineering Research Group has the following vacancies:

-## PhD student for Testing Distributed Systems and Blockchains
+## PhD student for Testing Distributed Systems

-We are looking for an enthusiastic PhD student to work on software testing for distributed systems and Byzantine fault-tolerant (BFT) blockchains.
+We are looking for a motivated PhD student to work on software testing for distributed systems.

 Modern computation increasingly depends on large-scale distributed systems and blockchains.
 However, these systems are difficult to design and implement correctly.
-Their executions involve many sources of nondeterminism, such as the delivery order of asynchronous messages, message losses due to network failures, and process failures.
-Production distributed systems and blockchains must ensure correctness in the existence of unexpected executions and failures.
-The PhD project aims to develop program analysis and testing techniques specifically designed for detecting bugs in distributed systems and blockchains.
+They may fail to ensure correctness in subtle executions with unexpected orderings of exchanged messages, network partitions, and process failures.

-The project lies in the intersection of software testing, software quality, fault-tolerance, distributed systems, and blockchains.
+The PhD project aims to develop program analysis and testing techniques for improving reliability of distributed systems and blockchains.

+The project lies in the intersection of software testing, program analysis, and distributed systems.
 The prospective PhD student is expected to do high-quality research involving both theory and implementation: getting a deep understanding of theoretical abstractions of fault-tolerant systems and developing novel software analysis and testing techniques.

 ### Job requirements: